 In Scotland that cross border flexibility was granted in 2006 and 2007 and other significant variations have been made to encourage wider area and sector specific, as well as more traditional BIDs.
 For information on Tourism & Visitor BIDs (TBIDs) in Scotland see: http://www.bids-scotland.com/about-us/bid-models-in-scotland/tourism-visitor-bids-tbids

 2. Destination BIDs.
 Meanwhile in England a number of established tourism destinations have developed local BID based solutions to meet local destination management needs.
 In 2012 using the existing BIDs legislation Bournemouth created two BIDs areas, one retail based in the Town Centre and one focusing on the surrounding tourism area or The Coastal BID as it has been called.
 The two BIDs have separate managers, separate aims and delivery plans and operate as separate BID companies, albeit operating from the same building and working very closely together.
 This innovative approach essentially proved the concept of a much wider destination based BID; a concept which Bournemouth at the time couldn’t be certain would work, hence them hedging their bets by split the BIDs and, thus, significantly increasing the chances that at least one part, if not both would be approved by the wide range of voting businesses involved.
 The Bournemouth Coastal BID business plan can be viewed at: Coastal Business Plan PDF, other detail can be found in their Coastal BID website here.
 The Bournemouth Town Centre BID business plan can be viewed at: Town Centre Business Plan Pdf, other detail can be found in their Town Centre BID website here .
-We believe that when the BID falls due for renewal in 2017 a combined company single BID approach would be adopted this proved not to be the case.
+Although there was some thought initially that when the BID fell due for renewal in 2017 a combined company single BID approach would be adopted this proved not to be the case.
 The two origianal BIDs were both reapproved for a further 5 years on 2 June 2017.
 The new 2017/22 Town Centre Business plan is available here and the 2017/22 Coastal Bussiness Plan can be accessed via the page here.

 Other destinations have now emulated the Bournemouth’s successful attempt to create a destination BID or DBID as we are now calling them, in order to differentiate them from the TBID concept.
 All, with the confidence gained, have been able to abandoned the more cautious Bournemouth approach, putting forward a single BID proposal covering the wider destination, or at least the recognised visitor area within it.
 Some of these subsequent DBIDs have been complicated by the existence of existing retail BIDs but like Bournemouth others have had the advantage of starting from a completely clean BID slate.